bwswedberg/perse/README.md

-# perse-two
+# perse

 ## about
 Visual analytics for periodicity detection and analysis.

-## why *two*
-This app has significant architectural, methodological, and design improvements.
-So much, that I decided to scrap 'perse', and do an almost full rewrite.

 ## contact
 If you have any questions please contact me at bwswedberg at gmail dot com.